grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 [gRFC A62][A62] introduces an option to have pick_first randomly shuffle the address list.
-This code will need to be changed to randomly interleave the IPv4 and IPv6 addresses independently and then interleave them, as per [RFC-8305][RFC-8305].
+This code will need to be changed to randomly shuffle the IPv4 and IPv6 addresses independently and then interleave them, as per [RFC-8305][RFC-8305].

 #### Move pick_first Logic Out of Subchannel (Java/Go)

 In Java and Go, the pick_first logic is currently implemented in the subchannel.
 We will pull this logic out of the subchannel and move it into the pick_first policy itself.
+This means that subchannels will have only one address, and that address does not change over the lifetime of the subchannel.
 This will move us closer to having uniform architecture across all of our implementations.

 #### Use pick_first as the Universal Leaf Policy